-How true wireless earbuds work
+How do true wireless earbuds work?

 Of course, there are exceptions like the Earin M-2.
 According to Earin CTO Olle Linden, “A 10MHz signal is transferred through the head, from ear to ear, via magnetic induction not around the head like the [Earin M-1].”
 Each M-2 earbud houses an antenna system and allows for a more stable connection.